 We have six faculty who are ultrasound experts.
-Rob Reardon and Scott Joing have numerous ultrasound publications and are editors of the third edition of Ma & Mateer’s Emergency Ultrasound textbook (2014).
+Rob Reardon has numerous ultrasound publications and is an editor of the third edition of Ma & Mateer’s Emergency Ultrasound textbook (2014).
 Dave Plummer was one of the first authors and teachers of emergency ultrasound in the United States, and still works full-time in our department.
-Bill Heegaard in an active member of WINFOCUS and has published several studies on pre-hospital emergency ultrasound.
 Andy Laudenbach completed an ultrasound fellowship at NY Methodist Hospital and was hired as a full-time faculty in the summer of 2012.
 Andie Rowland-Fisher completed residency and ultrasound fellowship at HCMC, and has been faculty since 2015.

 Our goal is to train fellows who want to pursue an academic career and become leaders in emergency medicine, to continue the legacy that our department started more than 30 years ago.